Lower engine steady rod bushes change on Austin Mini

 •

-All the parts above are sold individually.
+• All the above parts are sold individually.

 Advertisement

-Remove the engine tie bar
+Remove the lower engine steady rod

 Op 01